unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 To help you style your application with a few lines of code to include and change:

-- Color system for both Light and Dark theme
+- Color system for both Light and Dark themes
 - Styles for existing WinUI controls like Buttons, TextBox, etc.
 - Change the Font of the Application